jedinym/sqc-text/main.typ

 == RabbitMQ <section-rabbitmq>
-_RabbitMQ_ is a messaging and streaming broker, that supports several standard messsaging protocols.
+_RabbitMQ_ is a messaging and streaming broker, that supports several standard messsaging protocols @rabbitmq.
 It is used as a mediator between producers and consumers of messages.

-Publishers (producers) publish a message to an exchange #footnote[When the AMQP 0-9-1 protocol is used, other protocols may use other destinations.].
+Publishers (producers) publish a message to an exchange.
 The messesage is then routed to a queue.
 If the queue has any active consumers, the message is delivered to them.
 If no consumers are active, the message is cached on disk and delivered at next opportunity.

 == MinIO Object Store <section-minio>
 // TODO: Why MinIO and not a traditional database?
 // To store atomic structures and validation reports, a storage solution is required.

 _MinIO_ is an object store inspired by and compatible with Amazon's S3 service
-#footnote[https://aws.amazon.com/s3/]. _MinIO_ is simple to deploy, as it's
+#footnote[https://aws.amazon.com/s3/] @minio. _MinIO_ is simple to deploy, as
-intended for use in the cloud, including using _Kubernetes_.
+it's intended for use in the cloud, including using _Kubernetes_.

 _MinIO_ offers high-performance storage of data by storing them as objects in _buckets_.
 A bucket is simply a container for objects, where each object has a